The I/O Performance Monitor

 In addition, please note that a separate "hIOmon Disk I/O Ranger" software package is also available from hyperI/O; this licensed software product is a limited version of the hIOmon I/O Performance Monitor that includes only the "hIOmon Disk I/O Ranger Display" application (along with several other hIOmon software components required to support the "hIOmon Disk I/O Ranger Display" application).

-The latest release (7.1.800) of the hIOmon software introduces compatibility support for Microsoft® Windows® 8.
+The latest release (8.0.1200) of the hIOmon software introduces support for Microsoft® Windows® 8.1 and Windowes Server 2012 R2.
 As the prior release, it provides enhanced hIOmon "Performance Threshold Range Metrics" support and includes support for the hIOmon "Data Transfer Size (DTS) Summary" I/O operation performance metrics.
-This DTS support is provided for both the hIOmon I/O Performance Monitor software package and the separate hIOmon "Disk I/O Ranger" software package from hyperI/O LLC.
+This DTS support and new operating system support are provided for both the hIOmon I/O Performance Monitor software package and the separate hIOmon "Disk I/O Ranger" software package from hyperI/O LLC.
 The hIOmon Disk I/O Ranger licensed software product is a limited version of the hIOmon I/O Performance Monitor that includes only the "hIOmon Disk I/O Ranger Display" application (along with several other hIOmon software components required to support the "hIOmon Disk I/O Ranger Display" application).

 The hIOmon Disk I/O Ranger software includes support for the “DataTransferred/Time Index” metric, which provides a "high-level" means for a relative comparison of I/O operation performance (where "higher is better", i.e., the higher the Index number, the better the performance).